dist-sys/mqttloader/doc/usage_en.md

 ### TLS authentication
 MQTTLoader supports TLS authentication.

-To connect with a broker by TLS, truststore file in JKS (Java Key Store) format that contains CA certificate is needed.
-By specifying the JKS file with the parameter `tls_truststore` in *mqttloader.conf*, TLS authentication is enabled.
+By specifying the parameter `tls` in *mqttloader.conf*, TLS authentication is enabled.

+You can specify the root CA certificate (self-signed certificate) of the broker's certificate chain with the parameter `tls_rootca_cert` in *mqttloader.conf*.
+If the root CA has already been stored in your trust store ("cacerts" file in the Java installation directory), you can use TLS authentication without specifying this parameter.

 Below is an example procedure when using Mosquitto's public broker.

 1. Download CA certificate (mosquitto.org.crt) from https://test.mosquitto.org/
-2. Generate a truststore file by using the *keytool* command.<br>
-`$ keytool -importcert -alias rootCA -trustcacerts -keystore ./truststore.jks -storetype jks -storepass testpass -file ./mosquitto.org.crt`<br>
-In this example, the file name is set to `truststore.jks` and the password is set to `testpass`.
-3. Place the truststore file in an appropriate directory.
+2. Place the CA certificate in an appropriate directory.
 In this example, we assume to place it in `/home/testuser`.
-4. Specify the following parameters in *mqttloader.conf*.<br>
+3. Specify the following parameters in *mqttloader.conf*.<br>
 `broker = test.mosquitto.org`<br>
 `broker_port = 8883`<br>
-`tls_truststore = /home/testuser/truststore.jks`<br>
+`tls = true`<br>
-`tls_truststore_pass = testpass`
+`tls_rootca_cert = /home/testuser/mosquitto.org.crt`
-5. Run MQTTLoader.
+4. Run MQTTLoader.

 #### TLS client authentication
-To enable client authentication, you need to prepare keystore file in JKS format in addition to the above mentioned procedure.
+To enable client authentication, you need to specify the client's private key, certificate and CA certificate.
-The keystore file must contain client key / client certificate / CA certificate.
-By specifying the keystore file with the parameter `tls_keystore` in *mqttloader.conf*, TLS client authentication is enabled.

 Below is an example procedure when using Mosquitto's public broker.

-1. Prepare truststore file by the above procedure.
+1. Enable TLS authentication by the above procedure.
 2. Generate client key.<br>
 `$ openssl genrsa -out client.key`
 3. Generate CSR (Certificate Signing Request).<br>
 `$ openssl req -out client.csr -key client.key -new`
 4. Get client certificate (client.crt) by using the website:<br>
 https://test.mosquitto.org/ssl/
-5. Generate keystore file by using the following commands in the directory in which mosquitto.org.crt, client.key, and client.crt are placed.<br>
-`$ openssl pkcs12 -export -out client.p12 -passout pass:testpass -passin pass:testpass -inkey client.key -in client.crt -certfile mosquitto.org.crt`<br>
-`$ keytool -importkeystore -srckeystore client.p12 -srcstorepass testpass -srcstoretype PKCS12 -destkeystore keystore.jks -deststorepass testpass -deststoretype JKS`<br>
-6. Place the keystore file in an appropriate directory.
-In this example, we assume to place it in `/home/testuser` together with the truststore file.
+5. Place the client's private key and certificate in an appropriate directory.
+In this example, we assume to place it in `/home/testuser`.
-7. Specify the following parameters in *mqttloader.conf*.<br>
+6. Specify the following parameters in *mqttloader.conf*.<br>
 `broker = test.mosquitto.org`<br>
 `broker_port = 8884`<br>
-`tls_truststore = /home/testuser/truststore.jks`<br>
+`tls = true`<br>
-`tls_truststore_pass = testpass`<br>
+`tls_rootca_cert = /home/testuser/mosquitto.org.crt`<br>
-`tls_keystore = /home/testuser/keystore.jks`<br>
+`tls_client_key = /home/testuser/client.key`<br>
-`tls_keystore_pass = testpass`
+`tls_client_cert_chain = /home/testuser/client.crt`
-8. Run MQTTLoader.
+7. Run MQTTLoader.

+Note that you do not need to specify `mosquitto.org.crt` with the parameter `tls_client_cert_chain`, because it is a self-signed certificate (root CA certificate).
+If it was an intermediate CA, you could specify `tls_client_cert_chain` as follows:
+`tls_client_cert_chain = /home/testuser/client.crt;/home/testuser/mosquitto.org.crt`

 ## 4. How to read the results